M6GSN/Pat-on-a-raspberry-pi/README.md

 Firstly we will update and upgrade the Raspbery Pi OS

-'sudo apr update && sudo apt full-upgrade -y'
+`sudo apt update && sudo apt full-upgrade -y`